-The UiPath Assistant main window is made up of the following expandable widgets:
+The UiPath Assistant is split into the following tabs:

-- If UiPath Assistant is connected to Orchestrator, processes from the environments and folders the Robot is a part of are displayed.
-Hovering over a process displays its name and the Orchestrator folder it's in.
+- If UiPath Assistant is connected to Orchestrator, automations from the environments and folders the Robot is a part of are displayed.
+Hovering over an automation displays its name, version and folder.

-- If UiPath Assistant is not connected to Orchestrator, processes from the
+- If UiPath Assistant is not connected to Orchestrator, automations from the

 %ProgramData%\UiPath\Packagesfolder are displayed.
 The